Confidence of Film – Strength of Digital

 A great example of computational photography the Light camera captures 52 megapixel high resolution images, has a high dynamic range, superior low light abilities, and a wide optical zoom range in a tiny form factor.
 Creative decisions can be made and more importantly changed later in comfort during post-production.
 It sounds like science fiction and that is precisely how computational photography should be!

-This year marks 190 years since the first photograph was created by Nicéphore Niépce.
+This year marks 190 years since the first photograph was created by Joseph Nicéphore Niépce.
 It has since taught photographers to pay attention to the subject not their camera.
 We have developed a unique visual language around film and what looks “natural” based on its limitations.
 Digital photography is relatively young and computational photography is still in its infancy.
 Knowing what can realistically be achieved in post-production lets me decide the best way to capture a scenario for a client in a pre-production meeting.
 I can judge whether it’s more efficient to balance an extreme tonal range at time of capture or in post.
 In the hands of a qualified photographer advanced digital technology can offer photography clients a better experience, higher quality and more flexibility.